PrairieLearn/PrairieLearn/docs/workspaces/index.md

 * `syncIgnore` (optional, default none): list of files or directories that will be excluded from sync
 * `urlRewrite` (optional): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /

-A full `info.json` file should look something like:
+A full `info.json` file for a workspace question should look something like:

 ```json
 {